dragonwolfsp/dwcom/README.md

 * **User Type Collection Failures**
   In some cases, collecting user type information fails, resulting in a traceback.
   This typically occurs when users are already logged into a server before the console connects, and then log out after the console has connected.
 This issue is likely related to the way the cache is updated.

+  * **Crash with non overlapping sound modes**
+On some systems, tipicly Windows, setting the playbackType to Interrupting or oneByOne will cause the console to stop responding after a length of time.